osisoft/PI-Interface-Rockwell-Factory-Talk-Batch-Docs/content/pi-event-frames-interface-manager/create-template-placeholders.md

 Sample 2007/12/11 05:19:12:184 | Product Code:Recipe Header__pvalue:UNDEFINED
 ```

 To enable you to precisely extract the required data from incoming fields, batch interfaces support advanced parsing features.
-See <xref:PlaceholdersAndAdvancedParsing>.
+See <xref:BIF_PlaceholdersAndAdvancedParsing>.